tomfluff/UTokyo_CI_Entrance_Exam/README.md

 Also, if you have **other solutions** to prior exams or future exams please let me know if it would be possible to __link your repository___ here.

 ### Note:
-Exams include `written_exam.md` file which includes solutions for the Creative Informatics written exam in that year.
+- Exams include `written_exam.md` file which includes solutions for the Creative Informatics written exam in that year.
 As well as `q1,q2...` solutions for the programming section.
+- Recommended to view written solutions using an external Markdown viewer (e.g., VSCode), with math extentions installed.
+- If you find any mistakes, or solve additional exams, please create a **pull request**.

 ## Known Issues
 1. 2012: